 So, in my opinion, that’s ample reason why an Oracle DBA, or a SQL Server DBA, might want to learn MySQL.

-7 comments on “Experience Lags Adoption: Why Oracle and SQL DBAs want to learn MySQL”
+7 Responses to “Experience Lags Adoption: Why Oracle and SQL DBAs want to learn MySQL”